redhat-appdev-practice/website/src/tracks/devops/tekton-pipelines.md

 ## Video

-## Intro
+# Intro

-### Pipelines

-In the previous lab we gave an introduction to Tekton and created at Tekton Task.
-In this lab we are going to string together a series of pre created task in order to create a full [Tekton Pipeline](https://tekton.dev/docs/pipelines/pipelines) that builds a Quarkus Java application, creates a Container Image, and deploys that image.
+In the previous lab, we introduced Tekton and created a Tekton `Task`.
+In this session, our objective is to link a sequence of pre-existing tasks to form a comprehensive [Tekton Pipeline](https://tekton.dev/docs/pipelines/pipelines).
+This pipeline will encompass the entire process of building a Quarkus Java application, generating a container image, and subsequently deploying the image to our cluster.

 # Lab